-The DSL and other senior and pastoral staff are aware of and will be guided by: 'Sexual violence & sexual harassment between children in schools & colleges DfE 2018' and SAPH advice.
+The governing body (including the DSG), Headteacher, senior leadership, DSL, and other senior and pastoral staff have also read and understand their responsibilities in relation to 'Sexual violence and sexual harassment between children in schools and colleges' DfE September 2021'.

-If there is a concern that the level of possible abuse may reach a threshold for Police and or Social Care involvement or that either the alleged victim or perpetrator should be offered support or intervention from the Locality Early Help Hub appropriate referrals will be made.
+If there is a concern that the level of possible abuse may reach a threshold for Police and or Social Care involvement or that either the alleged victim or perpetrator should be offered support or intervention from the Locality Early Help Hub, appropriate referrals will be made.

-In cases of possible hate crime, a separate referral will be made to the Humberside police Hate Crime reporting system via 101 or online at the ERYC web site.
-This will not prevent or delay the school in following our own internal disciplinary procedures in such cases.
+In cases of possible hate crime, a separate referral will be made to the Humberside Police Hate Crime reporting system via 101 or online at the ERYC web site.
+This will not prevent or delay the school in following our own internal disciplinary procedures and/or making a request for service to SaPH, if this is required.

-If an incident has occurred during session time or is occurring that is clearly an urgent criminal matter 999 will be called.
+If an incident has occurred during school time or is occurring that is clearly an urgent criminal matter, 999 will be called.